kmmbvnr/viewflow-docs-v1/docs/forms_themes.rst

 Themes
 ======

-There are several prebuild thems withing the `django-material` package.
-To emable a theme just put the desired theme application into the `INSTALLED_APPS` setting before the `material` app.
+Several pre-build themes available withing the `django-material` package.
+To enable a theme just put the desired theme application into the `INSTALLED_APPS` setting before the `material` app.

 Theme applications contains CSS and images for the material frontend